TL;DR

 In my own logs and in enough war stories from other teams to call it a pattern, three specific failure modes account for almost every overnight blowup.

 1. Pathological loops.
 The agent retries the same broken test two hundred times.
 This is what happened to me.
 It usually starts with a test that fails for a reason the agent cannot see (an environment variable, a flaky external call, a test depending on order), and the agent interprets the red bar as a code problem.
 It edits, reruns, edits, reruns.
-On Claude Managed Agents at $0.08/session-hour plus Opus 4.6 tokens at $5 input and $25 output per million, eight hours of this can clear $200 on tokens alone before you count the session fee.
+With session-billed managed agents, an eight-hour loop can get expensive fast even before you add tool surcharges.
 Prevention: every agent run gets a max-iterations cap in the harness, every test failure that recurs more than three times triggers an escalation to a human, and every session gets a hard dollar ceiling that kills the process rather than "warns" the user.

 2. Tool call explosion.
 The agent decides it needs context and calls web search in a hot loop.
 Claude Managed Agents bills web search at $10 per 1,000 queries.
 It takes one broken retry pattern to rack up 3,000 searches across a single task, which is $30 in tool calls on top of whatever the model tokens cost.
 I have seen a Cursor Background Agent run up 400 MCP calls in a session that should have needed six.
 Prevention: set per-tool quotas at the harness level (max 50 web searches per session, max 100 file reads, max 10 shell executions), log every tool call with its cost, and treat tool-call count as a first-class alert metric.